 The negative thoughts are reinforcing more negative thoughts.
 This also creates an emotional response to the thoughts, which feed into the next thoughts.
 This actually used to happen in my mind when I was younger.
 I was so embarrassed by the freckles, I used to try to cover them up and try not to get too much attention to them.
-Fortunately, I’m older and wiser, and have learnt a thing or two about dealing with such negative thoughts and nurturing self love.
+Fortunately, I’m older and wiser and have learned a thing or two about dealing with such negative thoughts and nurturing self-love.

 Now if we practice acceptance, the tug-of-war stops, the war on hating oneself evaporates.

 Here’s one way of how to practice acceptance…